ssro/dnsperf/README.md

 This will take some time, based on how fast is the download.

-Also, the sample file can be downloaded inside the container
+Also, the sample file can be downloaded inside the container using the above ftp link

 ### Usage